-1.1.1 The details of each instruction manuals
+1.1.1 Details of each instruction manual

 The contents and purposes of the documents enclosed with this product are shown below.
 Use these documents according to the application.

 For special specifications, a separate instruction manual describing the special section may be enclosed.